+Omar's experience as a marine lawyer and advocate covers almost all aspects of the industry.
+With a multinational team covering all the GCC countries, Egypt, Iraq and Jordan, his team advise many governmental bodies on the establishment and development of maritime and land transport laws, regulations and policies.
+In addition, Omar has distinctive experience in laws related to logistics and customs in the GCC.

-Ranked by both Legal 500 and Chambers and Partners, Omar's experience as a marine lawyer and advocate covers almost all aspects of the industry.
-He has dealt with and represented major P&I Clubs regarding claims.
-He has represented many clients in marine disputes through arbitration in London, Dubai, Kuwait and Jordan.
-He regularly advises in cargo, container, marine agency, shortages, groundings, bunker, collisions, salvage, seaworthiness and insurance claims.
-He has also advised on many vessel sale and purchases, which includes drafting, reviewing and advising on related legal and finance documents.
-He also has drafted and advised on different types of maritime documents such as recaps, charter parties, B/L, LOIs, Agency Agreements, Insurance and P&I cover.
-Omar's experience includes mergers and acquisitions advice and structuring and set up advice for marine companies and other entities in jurisdictions such as Cyprus, Egypt, Germany, Jordan, Malta, Panama, Sudan, UAE (including the free zones) and UK.
+Omar regularly advises on cargo, container, marine agency, shortages, groundings, bunker, collisions, salvage, seaworthiness and insurance claims.
+He has also advised on many vessel sales and purchases, which includes drafting, reviewing and advising on related legal and finance documents.
+He has also drafted and advised on various types of maritime documents such as recaps, charter parties, B/L, LOIs, Agency Agreements, Insurance and P&I cover.